muesli/ircflu/README.md

 At Tomahawk (http://tomahawk-player.org) we're all pretty much addicted to IRC.
-We use it not only to coordinate our development efforts and communicate, but also to get alerted about source-code changes on GitHub, when a ticket gets updated or a service on our servers runs into an issue.
+We use it not only to coordinate our development efforts and communicate, but also to get alerted about source code changes on GitHub, when a ticket gets updated or a service on our servers runs into an issue.
+We can even use it to trigger commands being executed on our servers, e.g. to deploy the latest source code.

 ircflu can do all that for us... except the communicating.
 It's not that kind of chatbot.